StavrosD/Udacity-AzureDevOps-BuildingA_CI-CD_Pipeline/README.md

 ![Copy git address](Screenshots/GitHub_clone.png)

 In the Azure Cloud Shell, go to the folder where you want to clone the repository and clone it.

 ```
 cd clouddrive
 git clone paste_your_link.git
 ```

 Only the first time you need to clone the repository.
-Each time you need to update it manually you should use the ``` git pull ``` command.
+If you need to update it manually you should use the ``` git pull ``` command.

 ##### 4.3 Run the ML app